-The only remotely similar products that we know of in all of computerdom are APL and Speakeasy.
-APL was first implemented on IBM systems; at least one version for UNIX was developed (Ken Thompson's for the PDP-11).
+The only remotely similar products that I know of in all of computerdom are APL and Speakeasy.
+APL was first implemented on IBM systems; at least one version for UNIX was developed.
 Speakeasy similarly arose on IBM hardware; a subset version called SpeakeC was developed at Purdue.
 Speakeasy was developed some time before S, but in quite different circles of influence.
 There appears to be no cross-pollination between the two although many of the ideas are similar.
 S uses yacc to interpret its grammar; the yacc specification appeared in a CACM paper in 1984.